coursera/coursera_autograder/README.rst

    invokes the grader passing in the sample submission into the grader.
  - $ENV_VAR_JSON is a json string like'{"filename": "Factoring.java", "partId": "Zb6wb"}',
-   where filename is the name of the file the grader is going to grade and part id is the programming assignment part id
+   where filename is the name of the file the grader is going to grade and part id is the programming assignment part id.
  - ``coursera_autograder grade local --help`` displays the full list of flags and options available.